Merit (Buddhism): Definition

 In the Tipiṭaka (Tripiṭaka; the Buddhist scriptures), the importance of merit is often stressed.
 Merit is generally considered fundamental to Buddhist ethics, in nearly all Buddhist traditions.
 Merit-making is very important to Buddhist practice in Buddhist societies.

 Merit is a "beneficial and protective force which extends over a long period of time" (B.J.
 Terwiel)—and is the effect of good deeds (kamma, karma) done through physical action, words, or thought.
-As its Pāli language (the language of Theravada Buddhism, as practiced in Sri Lanka, Thailand, Myanmar, etc.) definition indicates, this force is associated with goodness and purity of mind.
+As its Pāḷi language (the language of Theravāda Buddhism, as practiced in Sri Lanka, Thailand, Myanmar, etc.) definition indicates, this force is associated with goodness and purity of mind.
 In traditional Buddhist societies, it is believed that merit is more sustainable than that of magical rites, spirit worship or worldly power.
 The way merit works, is that acts of merit bring good and agreeable results, whereas demeritorious acts bring bad and disagreeable results.
 A mixture of the two generates mixed results in a person's life.
 This karmic correspondence (kamma-sarikkhatā) or "automatic cosmic reaction" (Brokaw) is a common idea found in Buddhist texts and Buddhist societies, and explains why people are different and lead different lives in many ways.
 Karma is self-regulatory and natural: it operates without divine intervention and human intention is fundamental to it.

 Internally, merit makes the mind happy and virtuous.
 Externally, present good circumstances, such as a long life, health and wealth, as well as the character and abilities someone is born with, arise from merits done in the past and vice versa, with demerits.
 The merits and demerits a person has done may take a while to bear fruit.
 Merit or demerit may cause a good or bad future respectively, including in the next lives to come.
 A bad destination after rebirth may be caused by demerit, but merely a lack of merit may also lead a person to be born in an unhappy destination.
 When someone is reborn in a happy destination, however, one can only stay there as long as merits last.
 Thus, it is stated in the Tipiṭaka that people cannot take anything with them when they die, except for whatever merit and demerit they have done, which will affect their future.
 Merit can be accumulated in different quantities, and stored up, but also has an impermanent character: it can run out.
 Summarizing from the Buddhist text Milinda Pañhā, some scholars conclude that merit is inherently stronger than demerit.
 Moreover, many merits together have the power to prevent demerits from having an effect, by pushing them "to the back of the queue" (Richard Gombrich), though demerits can never be undone.